 Naamad, who is originally from Casablanca and Tangiers, Morocco, said he is preparing to open a second restaurant in Rhode Island, and eventually to pursue his movie production career full-time.
 “Pursue what you believe in,” he said.

-A belly dancer named Anastasia presented us with a pleasurable dance as we dined on the delectable, authentic, Moroccan cuisine.
+A belly dancer named Anastasia presented me with a pleasurable dance as I dined on the delectable, authentic, Moroccan cuisine.
 (Belly dancers perform twice nightly every night of the week and are available for private shows, events, and dancing lessons).

-Following dinner, our waiter provided us with an extensive tour of the award-winning restaurant, which includes a hookah salon, a walk-in cigar humidor with 50-plus top brand cigars, and an air filtering system that creates a nearly smokeless environment.
-The restaurant also features several flat screen televisions, exquisite imported Moroccan furniture, and an attractive mahogany bar furnished with wine, specialty bottled and draft beers, and an extensive assortment of liquor.
+Following dinner, my waiter provided me with an extensive tour of the award-winning restaurant, which included a hookah salon, a walk-in cigar humidor with 50-plus top brand cigars, and an air filtering system that creates a nearly smokeless environment.
+The restaurant also featured several flat screen televisions, exquisite imported Moroccan furniture, and an attractive mahogany bar furnished with wine, specialty bottled and draft beers, and an extensive assortment of liquor.

 Tangierino, which is located just blocks away from the historic Bunker Hill monument and the U.S.S.
 Constitution, has received top awards from Zagot, Boston Globe, City Search, Where Magazine, Phantom Gourmet, Boston Magazine, AOL City Guide, and Improper Bostonian.